-Example: I work as a cashier and a few times every week I see the same girl come into the store.
-She always chooses my lane when she’s ready to buy, and she strikes up a conversation with me every time!
-I’m beginning to fall head over heels for her.
-I wonder if she likes me.
+Example: I go to the coffee shop a few times a week and there’s a girl working there that always strikes up a conversation with me.
+I think I’m beginning to fall head over heels for her… I wonder if she likes me.

 The Origin Of ‘Head Over Heels’

-This phrase has an inverted and, by the looks of it, older form that goes “heels over head.”
-This referred to someone who was falling.
-For example, in the London Annual Register newspaper, printed on January, 1766, there’s a part that reads:
+By the looks of it, this phrase has an older, inverted form that goes “heels over head.”
+This inverted form referred to someone who had fallen down.
+For example, in the London Annual Register newspaper, printed on January, 1766, it reads:

 “Being thrown with great vehemence from a projecting crag, which turned him heels over head, he fell down perpendicular upwards of fifty yards into a snow drift at the boot of a cliff, where he lay above half an hour before his companions could get to him to take him up.”